jrocho/ILIAS-Etherpad-Lite-Plugin/README.md

 ### 4. Enable Plugin in ILIAS

-Login to your ILIAS installation as a administrator and visit Administration -> Modules, Services and Plugins -> Administrate (on the "RepositoryObject" row (the second column of that row should already list the plugin as "EtherpadLite").
+Login to your ILIAS installation as an administrator and visit Administration -> Modules, Services and Plugins -> Administrate (on the "RepositoryObject" row [the second column of that row should already list the plugin as "EtherpadLite"]).

 Click on "Update" and the on "Activate".
 The plugin should now be available and you can start to add Etherpads in you courses.
 You might need to  allow the creation of "Etherpad Lite" objects in your role administration.